GridLLM/MicroModel/README.md

 # MicroModel

 A simple proxy server that forwards OpenAI API requests and automatically saves conversations as training data in ChatML format.
+Now supports per-workflow configuration with individual API hosts, keys, and ports.

 > [!NOTE]
 > Currently only supports the `/v1/completions` endpoint.

-> [!IMPORTANT]
-> Now supports per-workflow configuration with individual API hosts, keys, and ports.

 ## Quick Start